sider/sider-docs/getting-started/custom-configuration.md

     - another_branch
 ```

-With above setting, Sider will ignore `master`, `development` and `another_branch` branches when these branches(pull requests) are updated or opened.
-That is, even if these branches have any changes, Sider will not send commit status and not reivew them.
+With the above setting, Sider will ignore `master`, `development` and `another_branch` branches when these branches(pull requests) are updated or opened.
+That is, even if these branches have any changes, Sider will not send commit status and not review them.

 {% hint style="hint" %}
-If Sider is enabled to make status checks required on GitHub, you cannot merge a branch because Sider will not send commit status to GitHub.
+If Sider is enabled to make status checks required on GitHub, you cannot merge a branch because Sider will not send the commit status to GitHub.
-In this case, you need to disable check status setting on your GitHub repository page.
+In this case, you need to disable the check status setting on your GitHub repository page.

-If you know more details this GitHub setting, See GitHub documentation; [About required status checks](https://help.github.com/articles/about-required-status-checks/) and [Enabling required status check](https://help.github.com/articles/enabling-required-status-checks/).
+If you want to know more details about this GitHub setting, read the GitHub documentation; [About required status checks](https://help.github.com/articles/about-required-status-checks/) and [Enabling required status check](https://help.github.com/articles/enabling-required-status-checks/).
 {% endhint %}